peopleware/openapi/resource/search-and-to-many-associations.md

 - `href`: The canonical URI where the search document for the created or changed resource can be retrieved.

-- `createdBefore`: optional property, that signals to only consider possible dependents that are not already updated
+- `createdBefore`: optional property, that signals to only consider possible embedding search index documents that are not already updated

 When a resource of type `Y`, respectively `R`, is created or updated in `my-service`, and event is posted on the search topic that looks like: